-Subject to stockholder approval, a grant of 139,727 options under the proposed Stock Incentive Plan to purchase shares valued in a total of \$7,967,235 of the Company's Capital Stock and a grant of 79,672 shares of restricted stock awards in the aggregate fair market value of \$4,542,917 of the Company's Capital Stock have been approved for twenty-two Vitas management employees.
+Subject to stockholder approval, a grant of 139,727 options under the proposed Stock Incentive Plan to purchase shares valued in a total of \$7,967,235 of the Company's Capital Stock and a grant of 79,672 shares of restricted stock awards in the aggregate fair market value of \$4,542,917 of the Company's Capital Stock have been approved for twenty-two Vitas management employees and a group of general managers.
 No determination has been made with respect to any prospective grant of a stock incentive under the Stock Incentive Plan for any of the Company's executive officers or directors.
-It is, therefore, not possible at the present time to indicate specifically the names of the executive officers or directors to whom stock incentives may be granted or to whom stock incentives would have been granted had this Plan been in effect during 2003 or the number of shares to be subject to stock incentives or any other information concerning the operation of the Stock Incentive Plan as it may affect these specific individuals.
+It is, therefore, not possible at the present time to indicate specifically the names of the executive officers or directors to whom stock incentives may be granted or to whom stock incentives would have been granted had this Plan been in effect during 2003 or the number of shares to be subject to stock incentive Plan as it may affect these specific individuals.
 The proceeds of sale of shares of Capital Stock under the Stock Incentive Plan will be used by the Company for general corporate purposes.